-British Airways flight held at Paris airport over security concern
+British Airways flight held at Paris airport over security concerns

 All passengers had multiple X-ray scanning checks while authorities secured the plane, he said.

-In a statement, British Airways said the flight was due to take off soon, but did not provide a time.
+British Airways confirmed the incident aboard its flight and said it conducted additional security checks as a precaution.

-"The safety and security of our customers and crew is always our top priority," it said.

-"Additional security checks are being carried out as a precaution.
-We would never operate a flight unless it is safe to do so."
+"The safety and security of our customers and crew is always our top priority," it said in a statement.
+"We would never operate a flight unless it is safe to do so."